-Lastly, although the role of French in the education system remains limited, the French school in Vilnius - École Montesquieu - has seen regular growth, with 220 pupils enrolled in September 2011 (of whom 80% were Lithuanian).
+Lastly, although the role of French in the education system remains limited, the French school in Vilnius - École Montesquieu - has seen regular growth, with 287 pupils enrolled in September 2014 (of whom 70% were Lithuanian).
 This school is supported by both the Agency for French Education Abroad (AEFE) and the Lithuanian Ministry of Education and Science.
 It moved into new premises in June 2010 and opened a section for the first two years of secondary education in September 2011.
-It is the only French school under contract in the Baltic States.

-Bilateral cooperation in the field of defence is limited, but the meeting in May 2011 between the two Ministers of Defence revived Lithuania’s interest in this type of exchange.
+Bilateral defence cooperation is limited, but the meeting in May 2011 between the two Ministers of Defence revived Lithuania’s interest in this type of exchange.
 Our action focuses on the following: training, politico-military dialogue, sharing of experiences and exchange of information.
 This cooperation is governed by an intergovernmental agreement signed in July 2013, which replaced a technical arrangement from 1994.
 The agreement covers all aspects of military cooperation, including visits, consultation, cooperation and exercises.

-France is also helping to clean up the Baltic Sea in the framework of the Partnership for Peace.
+France is also helping to clear mines in the Baltic Sea in the framework of the Partnership for Peace.
 Lithuania has shown itself to be very grateful for France’s efforts in this field, as France is the only participating nation without access to the Baltic Sea.

 Cooperation in the field of training is regaining momentum with exchanges of cadets between the Military Academy of Lithuania, in Vilnius, and Saint-Cyr Military Academy.
 The Lithuanian air force sends its staff to France for training at the Analysis and Simulation Centre for Air Operations (CASPOA) and the Air Defence and Control Training Centre (CICDA), which train air operation specialists and military controllers.

 Lastly, Lithuania is calling on French expertise in order to modernize its defence and security equipment.
-Three second-hand “Dauphin” helicopters were delivered to Lithuania in 2015.
+Three used “Dauphin” helicopters were delivered to Lithuania in 2015.